virtual-labs/exp-display-image-text-content-iitd/experiment/experiment-name.md

-## To display the calendar using JavaScript code by getting the year from the user
+## To create a html page to display a new image & text when the mouse comes over the existing content in the page